Volume 4: Songs in the Key of Love & Hate: Track listing

-Due to the departure of some members during 2009-2011, more than the half of the album songs were never performed live.
+Due to the departure of some members during 2009–2011, more than half of the album's songs were never performed live.
 The only songs that are constant parts of current live gigs are Stoned and Spaceship.
-In the early 2010s, also Keep It Together and Blood On The Table were performed several times.
-The rest of the songs have to be performed live yet.
+In the early 2010s, Keep It Together and Blood On The Table were performed several times.
+The rest of the songs have yet to be performed live.
+In 2024, Puddle of Mudd added Pitchin‘ a Fit to their live setlist and performed it live twice.